wooorm/parse-latin/Readme.md

  */
 ```

-Tokenize a given paragraph into sentences, words, white space, and punctionation.
+Tokenise a given paragraph into sentences, words, white space, and punctuation.

 - `source` (`null`, `undefined`, or `String`): The latin paragraph to parse.